Sim-to-Real Transfer for Muscle-Actuated Robots via Generalized Actuator Networks: Introduction

-Many recent successes in robot learning, including locomotion~\cite{radosavovic2024real,seo2025learning}, table tennis~\cite{su2025hitter}, and soccer~\cite{xu2025learning} have been enabled by sim-to-real transfer.
+Many recent successes in robot learning, including locomotion~\cite{radosavovic2024real,seo2025learning}, table tennis~\cite{su2025hitter,durr2026outplaying}, and soccer~\cite{xu2025learning} have been enabled by sim-to-real transfer.
 Such methods allow for learning complex behaviors without requiring vast amounts of interactions with the physical robot.
-Through the use of massive parallelization enabled by GPU-based simulators, these techniques also have the potential to vastly reduce the training time, sometimes from hours or days to mere minutes~\cite{rudin2022learning,seo2025learning}.
+Through the use of massive parallelization enabled by GPU-based simulators, these techniques also vastly reduce the training time, sometimes from hours or days to mere minutes~\cite{rudin2022learning,seo2025learning}.
 Prolonged motion execution on a robot is also energy-intensive, accelerates mechanical wear, and typically necessitates extensive safety considerations.
 Moreover, automatically resetting the physical environment to a fixed initial condition can be difficult, especially if the robot is handling external objects.

-A common technique to bridge the \emph{sim-to-real gap}, i.e., the difference between simulated and real dynamics, is \emph{domain randomization}~\cite{peng2018sim,muratore2022robot}.
-Domain randomization adds noise to the physics parameters during training to robustify the RL policy to dynamics variations.
+A common technique to bridge the \emph{sim-to-real gap}, i.e., the difference between simulated and real dynamics, is \emph{domain randomization~(DR)}~\cite{peng2018sim,muratore2022robot}.
+DR adds noise to the physics parameters during training to robustify the RL policy to dynamics variations.
 However, for muscle-actuated robots, the sim-to-real gap is vastly greater due to the aforementioned modeling challenges.
-Even domain randomization techniques rely on approximately correct dynamics models, which have remained elusive for PAM-actuated robots~\cite{tondu2012modelling,buchler2018control}.
-Compensating for this wide sim-to-real gap with domain randomization would require increasing the noise on the dynamics parameters significantly.
-However, excessive noise on the parameters generally degrades policy performance~\cite{tiboni2024domain}.
-An alternative to sim-to-real learning for muscle-actuated systems is hybrid-sim-and-real training~\cite{buchler2022alearning}, where only the objects are simulated and the robot remains real.
-However, even with the sample-efficiency improvements by \textcite{guist2023hindsight}, these techniques still require many hours of real-world interactions, limiting the scalability to more complex tasks.
+Even DR relies on approximately correct dynamics models, which have remained elusive for PAM-actuated robots~\cite{tondu2012modelling,buchler2018control}.
+Compensating for this wide sim-to-real gap with DR would require increasing the noise on the dynamics parameters significantly.
+However, excessive noise generally degrades policy performance~\cite{tiboni2024domain}.
+An alternative to sim-to-real learning for muscle-actuated systems is hybrid-sim-and-real training~\cite{buchler2022learning}, where only the objects are simulated and the robot remains real.
+However, even with the sample-efficiency improvements by \Citet{guist2023hindsight}, these techniques require many hours of real-world interactions, limiting the scalability to complex tasks.